New Britain boobook

-The New Britain boobook (Ninox odiosa), also known as the spangled boobook, New Britain hawk-owl or russet hawk-owl, is a small owl that is endemic to New Britain, the largest island in the Bismarck Archipelago in Papua New Guinea.
+The New Britain boobook (Ninox odiosa), also known as the spangled boobook, russet boobook, New Britain hawk-owl or russet hawk-owl, is a small owl that is endemic to New Britain, the largest island in the Bismarck Archipelago in Papua New Guinea.

 Description

 The New Britain boobook is a small owl that grows to a length of about 22 cm.
 It has finely spotted chocolate-brown plumage, golden eyes and white eyebrows.
 Its facial disk is brown while the upper breast is marked with a wide brown band with buff or white barrings.
 The underparts are densely spotted brown.

 Its call is a series of rapidly repeated "whoo"s, starting at a low pitch which rises and becomes faster and louder.

 Distribution and habitat

 This species is found in the lowlands and hills of the New Britain and New Ireland endemic bird areas at elevations of up to 1200 m asl.
 It is fairly common in its small range and is nocturnal.
 It roosts during the day alone or in pairs in the middle to upper parts of the forest canopy.
 It feeds mainly on insects and small mammals.